kjayma/surveyor_gui/README.md

-surveyor-gui
+surveyor_gui
 ============

 THE FIRST VERSION OF THIS GEM IS UNDER DEVELOPMENT!

-Surveyor-gui complements the surveyor gem.
+Surveyor_gui complements the surveyor gem.

 The surveyor gem is used to create surveys by parsing a file written in the Surveyor DSL.
 It does not include a gui for creating surveys, although it does provide a gui for taking surveys.